Rom3oDelta7/SysTimer/README.md

 ```

 Note that as the Uno only has one timer, and it is used by the Servo library, there are no remaining timers to use with SysTimer.
-Interactions with other libraries that use hardwarte-timers are possible if not likely, so check the library code if you suspect a problem.
+Interactions with other libraries that use hardware timers are possible if not likely, so check the library code if you suspect a problem.

 ## Examples
 The Systimer sketch in the examples folder provides a simple demonstration of declaring and using SysTimer timers.